-- Physical risks, i.e. those that arise from both gradual changes in climatic conditions and extreme weather events; and - Transition risks, i.e. risk of re-pricing which would occur as part of the move to a low-carbon economy.
+- Physical risks, i.e. those that arise from both gradual changes in climatic conditions and extreme weather events; and - Transition risks, i.e. risk of re-pricing which could occur as part of the move to a low-carbon economy.

 The Trustee has, and will continue to explore investment opportunities which are both appropriate for the Fund from an investment perspective and aligned with the goals of the Paris Agreement of avoiding dangerous climate change by limiting global warming to well below 2°C, ideally 1.5°C, above pre-industrial temperatures.
 These include, for example, enhancing existing credit strategies to include exclusions of high emitting sectors and exploring strategies which invest in companies which seek to benefit from the transition to a low-carbon economy.
+In line with this aim, and as noted above, the Trustee decided to transfer the entire proceeds of disposal of its entire holdings in the Bridgewater Optimal Portfolio (which were disposed of to improve liquidity) to a more climate-focused alternative risk premia strategy (Man PDRP) in December 2023.
 The Trustee believes that investing in such opportunities can be neutral or even positive from a traditional risk/return perspective and is therefore consistent with its fiduciary responsibility.